 ORSANCO conducts water quality monitoring and assessments on behalf of Ohio River main stem states (Illinois, Indiana, Kentucky, Ohio, Pennsylvania, and West Virginia).
-This report provides a status of water quality generally over the period from 2014 - 2018; however in some cases, historical data outside this range was used in assessments.
-In addition, a proposed Integrated List containing waters in need of Total Maximum Daily Loads (TMDLs) is completed in an effort to promote interstate consistency for Ohio River TMDLs.
-The states use ORSANCO's assessments in developing their integrated lists of waters requiring total maximum daily loads (303(d) lists).
+This report provides a status of water quality generally over the period from 2016 - 2020; however in some cases, historical data outside this range was used in assessments.
+In addition, a proposed list containing waters in need of Total Maximum Daily Loads (TMDLs) is completed in an effort to promote interstate consistency for Ohio River TMDLs.
+The states use ORSANCO's data and/or assessments in developing their list of waters requiring total maximum daily loads (303(d) list).
 Not all 303(d) lists produced by the states will coincide with ORSANCO's 305(b) assessments.
 Three classifications are used in ORSANCO's assessments to describe the attainment of Ohio River designated uses: Fully Supporting (good water quality), Partially Supporting (fair water quality), and Not Supporting (poor water quality).

-To determine the status of these designated uses ORSANCO employs a "weight of evidence" approach.
-This approach involves using professional judgment to make the best, most accurate assessment using data and information which are believed to be most relevant to determine use attainment, sometimes overriding conflicting information.
-Use of the WOE approach had an effect on assessments of aquatic life, fish consumption, and public water supply uses.
+To determine the status of these designated uses ORSANCO employs a "weight of evidence" (WOE) approach.
+This approach involves using professional judgment to resolve conflicting information and arrive at the most accurate assessment, using the most relevant data and information available.
+Use of the WOE approach had an effect on assessments of aquatic life, fish consumption, and public water supply uses in this cycle.